DIETI-DISTA-IoT/SereBench/README.md

 Use `docker compose up` to start the whole cluster:
     docker compose up -d

-If you prefer you can start launching only some services:
+Otherwise, you can load different services separately:

-    docker compose up -d zookeeper kafka dashboard
+    docker compose up -d zookeeper kafka producer consumer wandber

-Adjust configurations for this script in the `config/default.yaml` or create an ovverride `*.yaml` configuration on the `config/override` directory that you can use to override a subset of params.
-To launch an override conf, use:

-    python dashboard/app.py override=my_conf_filename

-Comand-line args can be sent also using the hydra syntax (i.e. no hyphens) and created appending `+`

-    python dashboard/app.py +foo=bar
+    docker compose up -d dashboard

+You can use `docker compose stop` to stop a service and 'docker compose up -d' to reload it (e.g. after changing the configs or code):

+    docker compose stop dashboard && docker compose up -d dashboard